 BMUS bycatch when using deep-sea handline gear is generally low due to a lack of commercial bag limits and largely nonrestrictive one-pound commercial size limits for 'ōpakapaka and onaga only (Table 8).
-Also, at the great depths fished barotrauma causes death or serious injury to most fish caught so release is often forgone to avoid waste.
-The increase in percent bycatch beginning in 2007 and peaking in 2013 is due primarily to tagging efforts by PIFSC and Pacific Islands Fisheries Group (PIFG).
+Also, at the depths fished, barotrauma causes death or serious injury to most fish caught so release is often forgone to avoid waste.
+The increase in bycatch beginning in 2007 and peaking in 2013 is due primarily to tagging efforts by PIFSC and Pacific Islands Fisheries Group (PIFG).
 Tagging was performed by local fishers with CMLs, so all Deep-7 caught and released for research purposes was included in their reports.
-In FY 2022, percent bycatch for the Deep-7 fishery was below both 10- and 20-year averages primarily due to the decrease in the amount of tagging activity reported by CML holders.
+In FY 2022, percent bycatch for the Deep-7 fishery was below historical averages primarily due to the decrease in the amount of tagging activity.
 The bycatch of non-Deep-7 when using deep-sea handline gear is consistently higher.
 A primary cause is that kahala (Seriola spp.) are frequently caught alongside Deep-7 species.
-Avoided by many local consumers due to their reputation for carrying ciguatera and often having parasite-laden flesh, kahala are some of the most frequently released species by commercial fishers.
-Though making up less than three percent of the total non-target catch using deep-sea handline, kahala make up approximately 60% of the releases.
+Avoided by many local consumers due to their reputation for carrying ciguatera and often having parasite-laden flesh, kahala are some of the most frequently released species; despite comprising less than three percent of non-target catch using deep-sea handline, kahala make up ~60% of the releases.
 FY 2022 bycatch of non-BMUS using deep-sea handline was below both 10- and 20-year averages.